-Atlanta United are the 2018 MLS Cup champions, whilst New York Red Bulls were the Supporters’ Shield winners.
+The Seattle Sounders are the 2019 MLS Cup champions, whilst Los Angeles FC were the Supporters’ Shield winners.

 The league is divided into two conferences of 12 teams each.
 The regular season is run from March to October with each team playing a home and away fixture with other teams’s in it’s own conference, and one game against each team from the other conference.

 At the end of the regular season, the team with the highest points is awarded as the Supporters’ Shield winners.
 There is however no relegation system in the MLS for the lowest place teams.

 The top 7 teams from each conference in the regular season advance to the MLS Playoffs.
 All of the rounds are single matches, hosted by the higher seed, with the top seed in each conference automatically given a bye into the Conference Semi Finals.